melanietosik/melanietosik.github.io/portfolio.md

 During my senior year, I finally took a class on advanced C++.
 Surprisingly enough, it didn't seem nearly as hard as the first one I had to struggle through a few years ago, and I ended up having a lot of fun with it.

-As final project, I decided to work on edit distances, and implemented the [Wagner–Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm) as an instance of dynamic programming.
+As final project, I decided to work on edit distances and implement the [Wagner–Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm) as an instance of dynamic programming.
 Later on, I expanded the project to also cover the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) for global sequence alignment.

 [[GitHub](https://github.com/melanietosik/cpp2/tree/master/sda)]

-# Semantic Role Labeling using linear-chain CRF
+# Semantic role labeling using linear-chain CRF

-My very last undergrad project for a class on advanced language modeling, where we discussed the theoretical foundations of [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model), the [Viterbi](https://en.wikipedia.org/wiki/Viterbi_algorithm) and [EM algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm), [log-linear models](https://en.wikipedia.org/wiki/Log-linear_model), [maximum entropy models](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy#Maximum_entropy_models) (MEMMs), and as well as [conditional random fields](https://en.wikipedia.org/wiki/Conditional_random_field) (CRFs).
+My very last undergrad project for a class on advanced language modeling, where we discussed the theoretical foundations of [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model), the [Viterbi](https://en.wikipedia.org/wiki/Viterbi_algorithm) and [EM algorithms](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm), [log-linear models](https://en.wikipedia.org/wiki/Log-linear_model), [maximum entropy models](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy#Maximum_entropy_models) (MEMMs), and as well as [conditional random fields](https://en.wikipedia.org/wiki/Conditional_random_field) (CRFs).

 [[Paper]({{ site.baseurl }}/assets/srl.pdf)] [[GitHub](https://github.com/melanietosik/srl)]

 # String to semantic graph alignment

 For my undergrad thesis, I started working on semantic parsing: the problem of mapping natural language strings to meaning representations.
-In order to train a semantic parser for English into [Abstract Meaning Representation](https://www.amr.isi.edu/), we first need to know which phrases in the input sentence invoked which concepts in the corresponding AMR graph.
+In order to train a semantic parser for English to [Abstract Meaning Representation](https://www.amr.isi.edu/) (AMR), we first need to know which phrases in the input sentence invoked which concepts in the corresponding AMR graph.
 The project aimed at building an English/AMR aligner to solve this task automatically.

 [[Inspiration](http://www.isi.edu/natural-language/mt/amr_eng_align.pdf)] [[Thesis]({{ site.baseurl }}/assets/thesis.pdf)] [[GitHub](http://github.com/melanietosik/thesis_code)]

 # Dish AI

-At WayBlazer, our product manager kept joking about how we needed a "dish AI" to review our catered lunches every day.
-This is it, featuring a preprocessed review data set, topic models, a Markov chain generator, and a Flask API to hold it all together!
+At [WayBlazer](http://www.wayblazer.ai/), our product manager kept joking about how we needed a "dish AI" to review our catered lunches every day.
+This is it, featuring a preprocessed review data set, topic models, a Markov chain generator, and a Flask API to put it all together!

 [[GitHub](http://github.com/melanietosik/dish_ai)]